Virgin Media O2 Logo in white

 What is ADSL broadband?

-ADSL broadband is a type of internet connection that uses phone lines to connect you to the internet.
-Unlike the dial-up connections it replaced, which tied up the phone line and required you to "dial in" every time, ADSL is always on.
+ADSL broadband is a type of internet connection that uses your existing phone line to connect you to the internet.
+Unlike the old dial-up connections it replaced, which tied up the phone line and required you to "dial in" every time, ADSL is always on.
 This means you can use the internet and make phone calls at the same time without interruptions.

-ADSL is called "asymmetric" because the download speed (getting data from the internet to your device) is much faster than the upload speed (sending data from your device to the internet).
+ADSL, which is also known as asymmetric broadband, has a download speed (getting data from the internet to your device) much faster than the upload speed (sending data from your device to the internet).
 This works well for most people, as activities like streaming videos or browsing websites require more downloading than uploading.

 But ADSL has some serious limitations.
 For one, your internet speed depends on how far you live from the telephone exchange (the building that connects local lines to the broader network).
 The farther you are, the weaker the signal becomes, which can lead to slower speeds.